malvinbl/bcnc-inditex-test/README.md

 This is done in order to create a computer system focused on separating business concerns from technical concerns.
 And to obtain higher quality software, easy to test and easy to maintain over time.

-Hibernate is used for persistence management.
+Gradle is used to manage dependencies.

-Different Java language options are taken into account, such as Stream, Records, to achieve more optimal code.

 Git is used as a version control system.
 Taking into account the Gitflow model.

+Hibernate is used for persistence management.
 The data schema is modeled as a relational database.
 Database performance is optimized by using indexes.

+Different Java language options are taken into account, such as Stream, Records, to achieve more optimal code.

 Code, unit and integration tests are implemented.
 Using JUnit, Mockito, MockMvc.